pouriyajamshidi/tcping/README.md

 | `-v`       | Print version                                                                                                             |
 | `-u`       | Check for updates                                                                                                         |

+> Without specifying the `-4` and `-6` flags, tcping will use one randomly based on DNS lookups.

 ---

 ## Tips

-- Press the `Enter` key while the program is running to examine the summary of all probes without shutting it down, as shown in the [demos](#demos) section.
+- Press the `Enter` key while the program is running to examine the summary of all probes without terminating the program, as shown in the [demos](#demos) section.

 ---